- Agronomic: corn, soybeans, wheat

 The specific objectives of the projects are to,

-1. to Identify, evaluate and prioritize the site-specific on-farm and off-farm land management strategies to reduce nitrogen loading using SWAT model.
+2. Identify, evaluate and prioritize the site-specific on-farm and off-farm LMS to reduce nitrogen loading.